West Atlantic UK

-West Atlantic UK Limited, formerly Atlantic Airlines Ltd is a British cargo airline based at East Midlands Airport.
+West Atlantic UK Limited, formerly Atlantic Airlines Limited is a British cargo airline based at East Midlands Airport.
 It operates contract and ad hoc cargo flights worldwide, especially within Europe as part of the West Atlantic Group.
 The company's fleet is composed of Boeing 737 aircraft.
 The airline specialises in the transport of dangerous goods and radioactive products and other specialist aerial work, including oil spill response, dispersant spraying and icing trials.
 The prime activity of the business is the supply and operating of aircraft to night-time freight integrators and consolidators and the operation of ad hoc air charters on behalf of other airlines, freight brokers and forwarders.
 Atlantic Airlines merged with the Swedish airline West Air Europe in 2008 to establish the West Atlantic Group.

-West Atlantic UK Ltd holds an EU Ops Air Operators Certificate with the United Kingdom Civil Aviation Authority and a Type A Operating Licence, permitting it to carry cargo and mail on aircraft.
+West Atlantic UK holds an EU Ops Air Operators Certificate with the United Kingdom Civil Aviation Authority and a Type A Operating Licence, permitting it to carry cargo and mail on aircraft.

 History

 The airline was established in 1994.
-It was formed as part of the Air Atlantique Group of Companies to specialise in the supply of contract and ad hoc cargo services.
-Since July 2001 West Atlantic UK (formerly Atlantic Airlines) has traded independently and continues to broaden its product range and capability through the marketing of its Air Operators Certificate (AOC).
+It was formed by Air Atlantique to specialise in the supply of contract and ad hoc cargo services.
+Since July 2001 West Atlantic UK has traded independently and continues to broaden its product range and capability through the marketing of its Air Operators Certificate (AOC).

 The company Atlantic Airlines Limited was established in March 2001 when the management performed a buy-in to the trading company.
-A full management buy-out was achieved on 28 May 2004 when the same management purchased all the assets of the business, including aircraft, spares, and engines.
+A full management buy out was completed on 28 May 2004 when the same management purchased all the assets of the business, including aircraft, spares, and engines.

 In January 2006, Atlantic acquired the first of an order for five BAe ATP freighter aircraft.

-In February 2007, Atlantic Airlines signed an agreement with BAE Systems Regional Aircraft to long-term lease a further six BAe ATP freighters, bringing the total orders to 11.
+In February 2008, Atlantic Airlines signed an agreement with BAE Systems Regional Aircraft to long-term lease a further six BAe ATP freighters, bringing the total orders to 11.

 In October 2008, it was announced that the airline would merge with West Air Sweden to form a new airline called West Atlantic with its headquarters in Sweden.

 On 8 December 2009, Atlantic Airlines' biggest base, Coventry Airport, was closed for financial reasons, causing Atlantic Airlines to cease all cargo flights to and from the airport.
 Atlantic Airlines moved all Coventry flights to Birmingham on a temporary basis as a result.
-The airline recommenced operations out of Coventry when it reopened after it was bought by Sir Peter Rigby.
+The airline recommenced operations out of Coventry when it reopened after it was bought by Peter Rigby.

 On 27 April 2013, Atlantic Airlines retired the last Lockheed L188 Electra from its fleet in cargo service.
 Atlantic Airlines was the last operator of the type outside of Canada.
 Subsequently, most of the fleet was sold and transferred to Buffalo Airways in Canada.
 In 2015 Atlantic Airline transferred its ATP fleet to the West Atlantic group Swedish AOC to focus on further Boeing 737 acquisitions.